-Country Programme activities at the national level focus on supporting the Government of Burkina Faso in its efforts to implement a national housing and urban development policy and develop a more effective urban agenda centred on sustainable, inclusive cities with the participation of all stakeholders.
+Country Programme activities at the national level focus on supporting the Government of Burkina Faso in its efforts to implement national housing and urban development policy and develop a more effective urban agenda centred on sustainable, inclusive cities with the participation of all stakeholders.

 - The Burkina Faso National Urban Forum.
 PPUB is supporting the organisation of a National Urban Forum as a platform for discussion on urban issues.
 Efforts focus on building support so that ownership is firmly established.
-A first edition of the Forum took place in October 2015.
 Once established and institutionalised, the Forum is expected to foster dialogue among all stakeholders and provide input for the formulation and implementation of national urban policies.
 It is also expected to help build the partnerships among stakeholders that are at the core of PPUB. - Sharing urban data.
 The programme supports the development of a framework for collecting and sharing data on urban development in Burkina Faso.
 Currently, various actors are gathering data on urban issues, and the idea is to make all of this data available through a National Urban Observatory.
-As part of PPUB, a Burkina Faso State of the Cities Reports will also be undertaken; they are expected to generate a significant amount of urban data that will inform national urban policies.
+As part of PPUB, two Burkina Faso State of the Cities Reports will be undertaken; they are expected to generate significant amount of urban data that will inform national urban policies.